f3d-app/f3d/doc/user/03-OPTIONS.md

 ### `--grid-unit=<length>` (_double_)

 Set the size of the _unit square_ for the grid.
-If not set (the default) a suitable value will be automatically computed.
+If not set (the default), F3D automatically computes a suitable value.

 #### compare